webplatform/docs/concepts/mobile_web/mobile_web/index.md

 The W3C has been pushing the idea of One Web.
 [This] means making, as far as is reasonable, the same information and services available to users irrespective of the device they are using.
 However, it does not mean that exactly the same information is available in exactly the same representation across all devices.
 The context of mobile use, device capability variations, bandwidth issues and mobile network capabilities all affect the representation.
 Furthermore, some services and information are more suitable for and targeted at particular user contexts.
 Source: the [http://www.w3.org/TR/mobile-bp/#OneWeb W3C Mobile best practices one web] page.

 Having a second web just for mobile devices is contrary to the W3C’s vision and is not what we mean by mobile web.
-You should refrain as much as is possible from maintaining a second version of your web sites specifically targeted at mobile devices.
+You should refrain as much as is possible from maintaining a second version of your websites specifically targeted at mobile devices.
 This requires a bigger initial outlay and becomes a maintenance nightmare.
-You should be able to create a Web site that offers an acceptable user experience on desktop and mobile browsers.
+You should be able to create a website that offers an acceptable user experience on desktop and mobile browsers.

 Using Web Standards and best practices, you should be able to make your site mobile friendly without too much extra work, for example using [[tutorials/graceful degradation versus progressive enhancement|Graceful degradation versus progressive enhancement]].
 The mobile web is an ever-growing corner of the market that businesses cannot afford to ignore.
 In a number of countries, more people use mobile phones to access the Web than desktop computers, and somewhere in 2008 the percentage of the world's population that carries mobile phones broke past the 50% barrier - an estimated 4 billion phones.

 == Challenges associated with the mobile web ==

 The mobile web has always been confusing and difficult for many people to get used to developing for, due mainly to lots of over-hyped jargon and terms that the average web developer has never seen or needed to deal with.
 Things like content carriers, WAP and the deck, many of which aren't really relevant to the subject area any more.
 When we create traditional HTML websites, we simply upload them to our server space with our Web-hosting provider and that’s it.
-It didn’t matter if the customer was coming from America, Europe, Asia or elsewhere, or if they were on a dial-up modem at home or a super-fast fiber optic connection at a University; all the infrastructure between your Web site and the customer’s desktop computers worked the same way every time.
+It didn’t matter if the customer was coming from America, Europe, Asia or elsewhere, or if they were on a dial-up modem at home or a super-fast fiber optic connection at a University; all the infrastructure between your website and the customer’s desktop computers worked the same way every time.

 This is not true when we are talking about mobile devices accessing the Web.
 In the world of mobile carriers, different companies use different hardware for their cell towers, they compress the data differently or not at all, and factors like signal strength and availability can vary a lot.
 This is before we even get to the capabilities of the software on the device itself!

 While that sounds daunting, you shouldn’t let it scare you.
-As a web developer or designer, all you need to understand to create your Web site in a mobile friendly way is that there are some considerations you need to take into account.
+As a web developer or designer, all you need to understand to create your website in a mobile friendly way is that there are some considerations you need to take into account.
 These limitations include styling, scripting and thorough testing on a variety of devices.
-Your existing skill-set for creating traditional web sites is much the same as for mobile web sites.
+Your existing skill-set for creating traditional websites is much the same as for mobile websites.
 The rest of this article will summarize all of these points to help give you a feel for the topic and address all of the areas to consider.
 Future mobile articles will give these areas a deeper treatment.

 == Mobile limitations ==